h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Apr 30: Ukrainian USVs attacked Russian ships guarding the Kerch Bridge.
 A Pr.12200 Sobol Class FSB patrol boat and Pr.21980 Grachonok class anti-sabotage boat were damaged.

+May 3: Ukrainian UAV hit a Pr.22800 Karakurt Class corvette during a strike on oil facilities at Primorsk, Baltic.

+May 3: Russian linked tanker hit by Ukrainian USVs outside Novorossiysk.

 ...To be continued.

 ____________________________________________________